 The Company entered into a Know-How License Agreement (the "Agreement") with the University of Alabama ("UA") in 2012.
 In consideration for the Agreement, UA received a 10% non-voting membership interest in the Company.
-Upon the adoption of the May 1, 2020 Second Amended and Restated Operating Agreement, the non-voting membership interest converted to a voting membership interest as discussed in Note 7 below.
+Upon the adoption of the Second Amended and Restated Operating Agreement the "Amended Operating Agreement") on May 1, 2020, the non-voting membership interest converted to a voting membership interest, as discussed in Note 7 below.
 The Agreement is in effect for 25 years and will terminate on June 1, 2037.